awell-health/panels/EVOLUTION.md

 # Healthcare Data Hub – Detailed Architecture (Naming-Aligned vNext)

+## Narrative Overview (60 seconds)
+As data arrives, an IngestionWorkflow persists it as RawData and emits an event.
+A transformer (service or workflow) locks the record, applies approved Mappings (and optional tenant-specific steps), validates the result with Medplum, writes the FHIR resource, and records a minimal audit (JSON Patch + IDs).
+The Backend Facade doesn’t transform data; it coordinates templates and workflows, publishes control commands, versions and activations, and streams live status to the UI.
+AI assists humans in authoring Mappings; production runs stay deterministic.

 ## 0. Goals

 - Ingest heterogeneous healthcare data and persist raw payloads.